Skip to Main Content

 GenAI tools have a difficult time being comprehensive and will often suggest fake articles or Medical Subject Headings (MeSH).
 These issues are popularly known as hallucinations (i.e., it is making things up).

-Keep in mind that while ChatGPT and other similar tools are often described with human-like terms, what they are designed to do is process your question by predicting the next word.
+Keep in mind that while ChatGPT and other similar AI tools are often described with human-like terms, what they are designed to do is process your question by predicting the next word.
 This is not thinking, and they are not able to actually understand what you are researching.

-AI can also be built into software.
+AI can be built into review software.
 For example, Covidence, an online software platform used for systematic and other related reviews, uses machine learning to sort records by relevance and classify randomized controlled trials.
 Covidence is also beta testing using team-entered inclusion and exclusion criteria to auto-remove records.

 Before using an AI tool, explore its parameters, and be skeptical about anything that seems too good to be true or removes all human intervention from a task.